stcox/gke-wordpress/USAGE.md

 # find your <**ZONE**> at https://console.cloud.google.com/compute/instanceGroups/list
 ```

-3. Create login files:
+3. Create database secrets:
-  a.
+  - a.
 Create a file named wp-sites/mysite1-com/.dbuser and enter a new database **username**.
-	b.
+	- b.
 Create a file named wp-sites/mysite1-com/.dbpw and enter a new database **password**.

 4. Configure namespace `mysite1-com`:
-  a.
+  - a.
 Create a `mysite1-com` folder, then `cd` to it.
-  b.
-Put a copy of the default wordpress/values.yaml file in /wp-sites/mysite1-com folder.
+  - b.
+Put a copy of the default `wordpress/values.yaml` file in `/wp-sites/mysite1-com folder`.
 ```bash
 /wp-sites $ mkdir mysite1-com && cd mysite1-com
 /wp-sites/mysite1-com $ cp ../../wordpress/values.yaml values.yaml